 Ms. Melinda S. Gonzales-Manto (Linda) has been a member of the Board of Directors of the Bank since January 2014.
-She currently serves as member of the Related Party Transactions Committee (RPTCom), Board Risk Oversight Committee (BROC), the Audit Committee (former Chairperson), and the Nominations, Compensation, and Remunerations Committee.
+She currently serves as member of the Related Party Transactions Committee (RPTCom), Board Risk Oversight Committee (BROC) and the Audit Committee (former Chairperson).